Arkadi Monastery, Rethymnon

 Bullet inside the tree in the monastery of Arkadi in Rethymno

-It’s also possible to visit the museum, where there are a lot of interesting exhibits related to Crete’s fight for independence.
-Also, pay a visit to the kitchen and the refectory.
+You can also visit the museum, which has many interesting exhibits related to Crete’s fight for independence, the monastery’s kitchen, and the historic refectory.

-Once outside, you can also take a look at the Ossuary containing the rest of some of the people that perished in this massacre.
+Once outside, you can also take a look at the Ossuary containing the rest of some of the people who perished in this massacre.

 The Importance of Arkadi Monastery in Crete’s History